fabferri/az-pattern2/remote-desktop-xrdp/README.md

 ## <a name="AzureDeployment"></a>4.
 Connect to the VM via RDP
 Connect to the VM via RDP

 [![3]][3]

 Inside the RDP session, the xrdp server asks for username and password to access to the CentOS VM:

 [![4]][4]

-the Gnome desktop is available inside the RDP session:
+Gnome desktop is available inside the RDP session:

 [![5]][5]

 ## <a name="AzureDeployment"></a>5.
 Install Visual Studio code in Azure CentOS VM